-Dana Mann-Tavegia is a fourth-generation cattle rancher in the Wyoming Black Hills.
+Dana Mann-Tavegia, Treasurer of the Board of Directors, is a fourth-generation cattle rancher in the Wyoming Black Hills.
 A Sociology major at Bryn Mawr College, she went on to study Civil Engineering and worked at WYDOT designing and inspecting construction projects.
 Dana served nearly a decade on the Wyoming State Board of Education, on the board of directors of the National Association of State Boards of Education, and as the Chair of the NASBE Governmental Affairs Committee.
 In Wyoming, she has also served on the Weston County Library and Foundation boards, various local Chamber of Commerce committees, and as a volunteer art project teacher at a small rural school, managing Weston County Gymkhanas (horse and rider rodeo games for all ages) and numerous fund-raising events.
 Dana raises cattle, ranch horses, hay, and grains on her Wyoming Centennial Ranch, and enjoys books, film, cooking, and travel.

 Charlie Josephs, who was born and still lives in the Eastern Cape of South Africa, has an extensive academic background and well documented leadership qualities.
 He speaks three languages (Afrikaans, English, Xhosa) and has studied Public Administration, Personnel Management, Law, and Property Valuation.
 For several years, Charlie was the distinguished manager of the Mayibuye Ndlovu Development Trust (MNDT), an organization that oversees eight townships in the Sundays River Valley.
 His background in farming, land reform projects, rural development, and health services reflects his devotion to sustainability.
 As a South African, Charlie offers an invaluable perspective and helps ensure that UP initiatives reflect thoughtful consideration of the circumstances, opinions, and dreams of those we serve.